mrknorman/evolving_attention_thesis/05_parameters/05_the_problem_with_parameters.typ

     caption: [Possible Training hyperparameters.
 These are parameters that alter the training procedure of the model.
 None of these parameters were selected for inclusion in our hyperparameter optimization test, in order to decrease convergence time.
 Parameters with a superscript symbol become active or inactive depending on the value of another parameter in which that symbol is contained within brackets.
 There are different optimiser parameters that could also be optimized depending on your choice of optimiser, for example, values for momentum and decay.
 It is not typical to optimise your choice of loss function for most tasks, but some are possible with a range of loss functions, such as regression, which could benefit from optimisation of this parameter.
 Range entries are left black for Hyperparameters not included in optimisation, as no ranges were selected for these values.]
 ) <training-hyperparaneters>

-- *Arcitecture hyperparameter* are parameters that control the number and type of layers in a network.
+- *Architecture hyperparameter* are parameters that control the number and type of layers in a network.
 This is by far the most extensive category of hyperparameters, since many of the layers that themselves are controlled by hyperparameters contain hyperparameters.
 For example, a layer in a network could be any of several types, dense, convolutional, or pooling.
 If convolutional were selected by the optimizer as the layer type of choice, then the optimizer must also select how many filters to give that layer, the size of those filters, and whether any dilation or stride is used.
 Each layer also comes with a selection of possible activation functions.
 This increases the number of hyperparameters considerably.
 In order to allow the optimizer maximal freedom, no restrictions on the order of layers in the network were imposed, any layer in a generated solution could be any of the possible layer types.
 Another independent hyperparameter selected how many of those layers would be used in the generation of the network in order to allow for various network depths.
 The output layer was fixed as a dense layer with fixed output size, to ensure compatibility with label dimensions.
 The set of possible genes for dataset hyperparameters is shown in @architecture-hyperparameters

 #figure(
     table(